 5. Food

 Budget for a few nights of convenient food, as well as the cost of restocking food you didn’t move with and filling the fridge with perishables.
-You can help mitigate the expense by packing all of your kitchen essentials in one or two clearly marked boxes and making sure they’re the first unpacked.
+You can help mitigate the expense by packing all of your kitchen essentials in one or two clearly marked boxes and unpacking them first.

 Â